userfrosting/learn/pages/03.structure/03.framework/docs.md

     category: docs
 ---

 The [**UserFrosting Framework**](https://github.com/userfrosting/framework/) contains the critical services required for UserFrosting to work.
-This is the only part of UserFrosting that is not considered a Sprinkle.
-The reason for it not being considered a Sprinkle is simple : the Framework contains the code required for the Sprinkle system to work.
-If it was a Sprinkle itself, we'd be in a loop!
+This is the only part of UserFrosting that is not considered a sprinkle.
+The reason for it not being considered a sprinkle is simple : the Framework contains the code required for the Sprinkle system to work.
+If it was a sprinkle itself, we'd be in a loop!

-Aside from managing Sprinkles (through the cleverly named _SprinkleManager_), the Framework is responsible for setting up the Slim/Symfony Console application and initiating the PHP-DI container.
+Aside from managing sprinkles (through the cleverly named _SprinkleManager_), the Framework is responsible for setting up the Slim/Symfony Console application and initiating the PHP-DI container.

 ## Shared Usage
 The UserFrosting Framework also contains some parts that are not tied directly to UserFrosting.
 These parts could be used outside of UserFrosting, in a completely separate application.